Add Documentation Edit the file on GitHub

 and the proper translations for each of the documentation pages under the

-docs/analytics
+docs/analytics section:

 docs: